ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Token Hash # {#sec-token-name}

-The token hash of an Access Token is computed as follows.
+The token hash of an access token is computed as follows.

-1. The AS defines ENCODED\_TOKEN, as the content of the 'access\_token' parameter in the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the Access Token was included and provided to the requesting Client.
+1. The AS defines ENCODED\_TOKEN, as the content of the 'access\_token' parameter in the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the access token was included and provided to the requesting Client.

     Note that the content of the 'access\_token' parameter is either:

-    * A CBOR byte string, if the Access Token was transported using CBOR.
+    * A CBOR byte string, if the access token was transported using CBOR.
 With reference to the example in {{fig-as-response-cbor}}, and assuming the string's length in bytes to be 119 (i.e., 0x77 in hexadecimal), then ENCODED\_TOKEN takes the bytes \{0x58 0x77 0xd0 0x83 0x44 0xa1 ...\}, i.e., the raw content of the 'access\_token' parameter.

-   * A text string, if the Access Token was transported using JSON.
+   * A text string, if the access token was transported using JSON.
 With reference to the example in {{fig-as-response-json}}, ENCODED\_TOKEN takes "2YotnFZFEjr1zCsicMWpAA", i.e., the raw content of the 'access\_token' parameter.

 2. The AS defines HASH\_INPUT as follows.

-   * If CBOR was used to transport the Access Token (as a CWT or JWT), HASH\_INPUT takes the same value of ENCODED\_TOKEN.
+   * If CBOR was used to transport the access token (as a CWT or JWT), HASH\_INPUT takes the same value of ENCODED\_TOKEN.

-   * If JSON was used to transport the Access Token (as a CWT or JWT), HASH\_INPUT takes the serialization of ENCODED\_TOKEN.
+   * If JSON was used to transport the access token (as a CWT or JWT), HASH\_INPUT takes the serialization of ENCODED\_TOKEN.

       In either case, HASH\_INPUT results in the binary representation of the content of the 'access\_token' parameter from the AS-to-Client response.